our mission

 Our faculty advisor once said that Catch is something like a "snapshot" of the various things created and loved at Knox College.
 Our purpose is to make student voices heard, and we hope that our magazine fulfills a small part of this goal.
 Catch may be a drop in an ocean of arts magazines, but we believe there is magic in putting love into such little things.

-Catch is historically a literary magazine, but in our pages your will find all forms of creative writing, film, science, visual art, and music—in short, we covet anything (everything) resembling a genre or form that you are generous enough to share with us.
+Catch is historically a literary magazine, but in our pages your will find all forms of creative writing, film, visual art, and music—in short, we covet anything (everything) resembling a genre or form that you are generous enough to share with us.
 We hope to receive and have been privileged to publish creations by and about diverse identities and perspectives, but we are always seeking to broaden our horizons.

 accolades